reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Java/JUnit4.md

 # ReportPortal JUnit4 Integration

-Agent to integrate [JUnit4](https://junit.org/junit4/) with ReportPortal.
+There is an agent to integrate [JUnit4](https://junit.org/junit4/) with ReportPortal.

 JUnit4 is one of the most popular unit testing framework which has a significant role in the test-driven development process.